hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > For, like old Shandy some philosophize
 >
-> On christian names and changes in cat's eyes.
+> On Christian names and changes in cat's eyes.
 >
 > There's many on philosophy, I've known,
 >
 > Have wrote large tomes you'd be ashamed to own;
 >
-> Tho' censured, scorn the judgment of the town,
+> Though censured, scorn the judgement of the town,
 >
 > And still write on, in hopes to gain renown;
 >